 Treatment of personal exemptions.
 Do not take the deduction for personal exemptions, including exemptions for dependents, in figuring taxable income from sources outside the United States.
-However, you can deduct additional exemptions for housing Midwestern displaced individuals claimed on Form 8914, line 6.
-These exemptions are not definitely related to a specific class of income as explained earlier under Deductions not definitely related.

 Qualified Dividends

 If you have any qualified dividends, you may be required to make adjustments to the amount of those qualified dividends before you take them into account on line 1a or line 17 of Form 1116.
 See Foreign Qualified Dividends and Capital Gains (Losses) in the Form 1116 instructions to determine the adjustments you may be required to make before taking foreign qualified dividends into account on line 1a of Form 1116.
 See the instructions for line 17 in the Form 1116 instructions to determine the adjustments you may be required to make before taking U.S. or foreign qualified dividends into account on line 17 of Form 1116.